Skip to content

 • Field names are preserved exactly as defined in your Rust protocol types.

-• It does not prescribe a single FFI transport strategy for CSharpValue.
+• It does not prescribe a single native transport strategy for CSharpValue.

 • It does not perform your business-level validation.